 I personally love World Nomads, their prices are affordable, their coverage is great, and they also offer 24/7 on-call customer service!
 When I got super sick in India they even covered an extra night for me at the hotel that I was staying it and rearranged my flight home at no extra cost!

-Day 1 – Arriving, picking up your rental car and explore Funchal
+Day 1 – Arrival, picking up your rental car and a coastal hiking trail

 After your arrival it’s time to pick up that rental car.
 I went with SunnyCars and was very happy with their service.
 When choosing a rental car for Madeira I strongly advise you to take an automatic.
 I am a very experienced manual driver but I was so damn happy I got the automatic.
 The roads in Madeira are steep and I am not kidding when I say that at times they had an inclination of 45°.

-Day 2 – Start your road trip with one of the most beautiful hikes in the world
+Day 2 – Start your Madeira road trip with one of the most beautiful hikes in Madeira

 Day 3 – Continue your 7 Day Madeira road trip itinerary by driving to the furthest point East

 Well you know what they say… no rest for the wicked!
-Time for another spectacular hike today but rest assured, this one is a lot easier!
+Time for another spectacular hike today but rest assured, this one is a lot less wet!

 The entire hike there and back will take 3 to 4 hours, depending on how many times you stop to take photos ;).